Darco2903/darco2903-db/README.md

 ## Configuration

-1. Create a `config.json` file in the root directory of your project that contains the following information:
+1. Create a `config.json` file that contains the following information:

 ```json
 {